cloudmesh-community/sp19-222-92/project-report/report.md

 game.
-Since each dataset had only 23 data points we decided to join all of the datasets into one big dataset where the players' names were removed and replaced by the player's positon into a column called "Class".
+Since each dataset had only 23 data points we decided to join all of the datasets into one big dataset where the players' names were removed and replaced by the player's positon into a column called "Class" :o:.
 The original datasets that were given to us did not contain how many minutes each player played, which could alter how the kmeans algorithm clusters the players.
-The algorithm would likely cluster the players wrongly if the "Minutes Played" column was not added because it would give the players who are substitutes higher values without taking into accountthe amount of time that they played during a game.
+The algorithm would likely cluster the players wrongly if the "Minutes Played" :o: column was not added because it would give the players who are substitutes higher values without taking into accountthe amount of time that they played during a game.
 In soccer, the amount of time you play can especially effect